DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • Eligible Members

 Assistive technology devices are covered for eligible Medical Assistance and MinnesotaCare members who suffer from a disability that severely restricts use of their upper extremities.
-MHCP only covers one type of assistive technology device per eligible member.
+MHCP only covers one type of assistive technology device per eligible member, unless substantial documentation articulates why the member’s unique medical needs prevent them from using the robotic arm for eating.

 Potential diagnoses include, but are not limited to: